jaromir-sukuba/nvm/readme.md

 ![Amp35](/media/amp_t1.jpg?raw=true)
 The noise parameters were in good agreement with the datasheet values, that gave me confidence to go this way.
 As calculated, I need at least 50 MCP6V51s to get under 30nV p-p criteria, so I opted for 100 pieces, in 10x10 matrix, as per the schematic below
 ![LNA diagram](/media/amp.PNG?raw=true)
-Each of the first 10 stage amplifiers in noninverting configuration is brought to a second stage summing amplifier, and all 10 second stage amplifiers are summed into a third stage amplifier.
-Overall gain of the LNA is 1000.
+Each of the first stage gain blocks (with 10 amplifiers in parallel noninverting configuration) is brought to a second stage summing amplifier, and all 10 of the second stage amplifiers are summed into a third, and final, amplifier, with an overall gain of 1000.
 The last stage summing amplifier is also used to inject a voltage to null the offset voltage of LNA.
 The Bart board has a DAC and its amplifiers (U119 and U120) for this reason.
 The DAC's second channel is designed to compensate for input current - by injecting a current of opposite sign into the LNA input.
 I measured the uncompensated current to be around 2nA and in my current hardware the injection resistor isn't fitted on the board.
 By using this feature, I expect a current well below 100pA.
 The LNA injects ground current into the ground net of the circuit, and the current is dependent on input voltage (and therefore output voltage, too).
 Ground current may cause unwanted voltage shifts between ground potentials of the circuit, especially at high gains.
 To counteract this ground current, amplifier with U121 is set up to source current of opposite polarity into the ground, into areas where the LNA resides.
 The Bart board is 4-layer, with internal layers being ground nets, for both electrical and thermal reasons.